 Overview

-A leader in the bar, Peter is the chair of the Maryland State Bar Association’s Land Use Committee, chair and founder of the Prince George’s County Real Estate and Land Use Committee, and a Barrister member of the Cole-Davidson American Inn of Court, which focuses on appellate advocacy in Maryland.
+In addition, Peter is chair and founder of the Prince George’s County Real Estate and Land Use Committee and a Barrister member of the Cole-Davidson American Inn of Court, which focuses on appellate advocacy in Maryland.
+Peter is a lecturer at the University of Maryland, College Park, where he teaches an undergraduate course on the foundations of real estate law.

-In an attempt to expend some of his boundless energy, Peter enjoys participating in endurance events, exploring public lands, and reading anything that allows him to exercise his untamed imagination.
+In an attempt to expend some of his boundless energy, Peter participates in endurance events and enjoys live music whenever he can.

 Education